Ek Villain Returns: Plot

-Flashback: Bhairav is a cab driver who works part-time as a zookeeper along with his widower friend Keshav, who has a son Yash, but ignores him for random girls he brings to the zoo.
-He meets Rasika Mapuskar, a retail salesgirl at a mall, falls deeply in love with her, and harbors plans for marriage.
+Past: Bhairav is a cab driver who works part-time as a zookeeper along with his widower friend Keshav, who has a son Yash, but ignores him for random girls which he brings to the zoo.
+Bhairav meets Rasika Mapuskar, a retail salesgirl at a mall, falls deeply in love with her and harbors plans for marriage.
 One day, Rasika injures a group of rogues that were eve-teasing her, which reveals her dark side to Bhairav.
-The day Bhairav decides to propose to Rasika, he witnesses her getting intimate with her married manager Atul, and is heartbroken.
+Bhairav decides to propose to Rasika, but he witnesses her getting intimate with her married manager Atul and gets heartbroken.
 Rasika subsequently instigates him to kill girls who don't reciprocate the feelings of their respective boyfriends.
 Bhairav is mentally tormented and starts murdering dozens of girls.
-On the day Aarvi leaves Gautam, she turns out to be traveling in Bhairav's cab; Bhairav misunderstands that she has dumped Gautam, and attacks her.
+On the day Aarvi leaves Gautam, she turns out to be traveling in Bhairav's cab, where Bhairav misunderstands that she has dumped Gautam and attacks her.

 Present: Gautam learns about Bhairav's zoo address and leaves to confront him.
 Ganesan is killed by Bhairav, who reveals that Aarvi is alive.
-She tries to escape the zoo where she had been kept by Bhairav but he catches her and locks her in an underground cage.
+Aarvi tries to escape the zoo where she had been kept by Bhairav, but he catches her and locks her in an underground cage.
 Just as Gautam and Bhairav are about to fight, the police come and detain Bhairav.
 They interrogate Yash, who frames Keshav in an attempt to defend Bhairav.
 The police also investigate the crime scene, where a girl's dead body is found inside the freezer, though it is not Aarvi.
 Outside the station, Gautam sees Bhairav and Rasika hugging.

-Later that evening, both return to the zoo and attend to Aarvi's cage; Aarvi regains consciousness and stabs Bhairav with a glass shard that she found there.
+Later that evening, Bhairav and Rasika return to the zoo and attend to Aarvi's cage, where Aarvi regains consciousness and stabs Bhairav with a glass shard that she found there.
 Rasika bursts into laughter while Bhairav attacks Aarvi.
-Gautam arrives to save her, and a fight ensues between the guys.
-Bhairav hits Gautam, who falls to the ground, and demands Rasika's reaction, but at this point, Gautam begins laughing and asks who and where "Rasika" is: in a shocking twist, it turns out that Bhairav was hallucinating her all along.
-Bhairav then reminisces that Rasika told him how Atul was planning to ditch his family for her; he had, in fact, inadvertently killed Rasika by cracking her back while begging her not to leave him.
-The body the cops found in the freezer is revealed to be Rasika's, which Bhairav kept for himself.
-He drops to the ground in dismay while Gautam and Aarvi reconcile.
+Gautam arrives to save her and a fight ensues between the guys.
+Bhairav hits Gautam and demands Rasika's reaction, but Gautam begins laughing and asks where "Rasika" is.
+It is revealed that Bhairav actually has schizophrenia and was hallucinating Rasika all along.
+Bhairav then reminisces that Rasika told him how Atul was planning to ditch his family for her.
+Bhairav inadvertently killed Rasika by breaking her back while begging her not to leave him.
+The body, which the cops found in the freezer, is revealed to be Rasika which Bhairav kept for himself.
 Realizing his mistake, Bhairav walks inside the cage of the tiger only to meet the same fate as his victims.
-Aarvi can be seen singing at her concert with the support of her fans and Gautam.
+Aarvi reunites with Gautam and is seen singing at her concert with the support of her fans and Gautam.